 Prisciandaro said she spent $300,000 to repair her home from flood damage after Sandy and, not wanting to do that again, opted to have her house raised by a company named Ducky Johnson Home Elevations.
 “Everything was ruined,” she said about the damage.
 “Wires, plumbing, everything was gutted out of the house.”

 According to Prisciandaro, a Ducky Johnson employee named William “Mims” Deriso contracted Capstone.
-Prisciandaro said she paid Blair Rocchio, a man who she said claimed to be the owner of Capstone, a $27,150 deposit to start the work in April 2015.
-“That’s how he got everyone,” Prisciandaro said, showing a copy of the contract and check.
+Prisciandaro said she paid a $27,150 deposit to start the work in April 2015.
+“That’s how [they] got everyone,” Prisciandaro said, showing a copy of the contract and check.

 Prisciandaro said there were delays in starting the project because she had difficulty getting her plans approved by the Town of Hempstead.